labteral/easyrocks/README.md

 ```

 ## Utils
-There are some useful functions to transform a key to and from `bytes`.
+There are some useful functions to transform a key to and from `bytes`:
 ```python
 from easyrocks.utils import (
   str_to_bytes